daveid77/constructor-hangman/README.md

 ## Shortcomings

 * No prototypes used, as per assignment requirements, although updateDisplayString() sort of acts like a prototype, I think.
+Tried to call a simply word.js prototype from game.js but couldn't figure out how to do it.
+It would have run if user chooses not to play any more but then did choose to see the full list of artist names.
+Instead, I console.log the entire array there.
 * Doesn't check for repeated user entries (yet?).
+My original hangman game did give users an error if they repeated letter guesses.

 ## Author